Zutphen: Other interesting sights in Zutphen

 The city of Zutphen had almost 400 national monuments and over 500 local monuments.
 It is one of the most important and well-preserved historical city centers in the Netherlands.
 Zutphen has a great many medieval, especially 14th-century, houses.
-These houses, often with ornamental facades, can be spotted throughout the city center.
+These houses, often with ornamental facades, can be seen throughout the city center.

-When walking along with the old city market, you will see several large 18th- and 19th-century buildings that used to belong to well-to-do citizens and merchants.
+There are several large 18th and 19th century buildings near the old city market that used to belong to well-to-do citizens and merchants.

 Regional center

 Juridical center

-Zutphen, although a relatively small town, is a center for Dutch legal institutions.
+Zutphen, although relatively small, is a center for Dutch legal institutions.
 Zutphen houses one of the 13 Dutch courts, as well as the national training institution for judges and public prosecutors (SSR), the national police academy for senior police investigators, three prisons, and a large number of lawyers.
 The early emergence of Zutphen in the Middle Ages as the main town of a county explains its prominent position in the juridical system.

 Besides a 'normal' prison, the JPC de Sprengen penitentiary facility for boys is also located in Zutphen.
 There are several buildings: new institutions replacing the old facilities, but the old prisons remained open after the completion of the new facilities.
 Only the old prison called Lunette did not meet today's standards and closed in 2008.

 Medical centre

-Located in Zutphen is the "Spittaal", location of the Gelre Ziekenhuizen (Gelre Hospitals) group.
+Located in Zutphen is the "Spittal", location of the Gelre Ziekenhuizen (Gelre Hospitals) group.
 This regular hospital offers all common specialties (no cardio-thoracic or neurosurgery) and a 24/7 emergency department.
 It is located in the southeastern part of the town, in the district of Leesten.
 A sizable number of practitioners of alternative medicine are located in Zutphen.